-Pinellas County Schools has made family engagement in Differentiated Accountability (DA) schools a priority and has partnered directly with Dr. Karen Mapp from Harvard University in establishing the strongest protocols possible in supporting these schools.
+• Pinellas County Schools has made family engagement in Differentiated Accountability (DA) schools a priority and has partnered directly with Dr. Karen Mapp from Harvard University in establishing the strongest protocols possible in supporting these schools.

-- Extensive training for school leaders and staff members in the Dual Capacity Framework from Dr. Mapp / Harvard University. - A commitment to unique enrichment and learning opportunities for students and parents. - A partnership with the Juvenile Welfare Board to provide direct family support services to our neediest families. - A partnership with the Pinellas Education Foundation to provide college scholarships and mentors to children in our turnaround schools. - A partnership with Raymond James Financial, United Way of the Suncoast, University of South Florida St. Petersburg, Harvard Jolly Architects, Pinellas County Urban League and the Boys & Girls Club of the Suncoast to provide mentors and resources to support highest student achievement and parent engagement at our turnaround schools.
+- Extensive training for school leaders and staff members in the Dual Capacity Framework from Dr. Mapp / Harvard University. - A commitment to unique enrichment and learning opportunities for students and parents. - A partnership with the Juvenile Welfare Board to provide direct family support services to our neediest families. - A partnership with the Pinellas Education Foundation to provide college scholarships and mentors to children in our turnaround schools. - A partnership with Bayfront Hospital, Raytheon and Pinellas County Urban League to provide mentors and resources to support highest student achievement and parent engagement at our turnaround schools.

-- Number of learning-centered activities offered, attendance by percentage of families. - Number of students / parents utilizing school support services (counseling, mentoring, etc.) - Climate survey results from AdvancED survey of school staff, students and teachers. - Parent and community feedback sessions and focus groups (conducted by district research team).
+- Number of learning-centered activities offered, attendance by percentage of families. - Number of students / parents utilizing school support services (counseling, mentoring, etc.) - · Climate survey results from AdvancED survey of school staff, students and teachers. - Parent and community feedback sessions and focus groups (conducted by district research team).